When a patient does not have enough jawbone for a dental implant, bone grafting is an effective solution offered by the Sacramento Dentistry Group.

 The type of material used depends on the patient and their circumstances.
 When large amounts of graft material are required, a strictly autogenous graft is usually not possible without surgery in a hospital to remove bone from the patient’s hip or shin.
 Since most patients want to avoid a hospital visit, the other three grafting choices are usually preferred or are used to supplement an autogenous bone graft.

-Bone grafting can be completed during a single visit to the dental offices of Dr. Brian Steele.
+Bone grafting can be completed during a single visit to the Sacramento Dentistry Group.
 Afterwards, an autograft takes four to six months to complete, while other forms of grafting take up to nine months or more before the jaw is ready for implants or further work.
 A membrane is often attached to the jaw to ensure the development of bone instead of soft tissue during the grafting process.
 In addition, temporary bridges or specialized dentures may be used for the patient in the interim.